archlinux/archinstall/README.md

 ## Upgrade `archinstall` on live Arch ISO image

-Upgrading archinstall on the ISO needs to be donw via a full system upgrade using
+Upgrading archinstall on the ISO needs to be done via a full system upgrade using

 ```shell
 pacman -Syu